paulrobertlloyd/paulrobertlloyd-v3/source/_content/styleguide/scopes.markdown

 {: .c-tweet}
 {% endfigure %}

-For figures using the `.u-extend`{: .language-css} modifier, the caption moves to the right at the largest breakpoint.

-{% figure caption:"Single image, with supporting caption to the right" class:"u-extend" %}
+{% figure caption:"Single image, with supporting caption" %}
 {% picture /styleguide/pattern_1.jpg alt="Image 1" %}
 {% endfigure %}

-#### Images
-Images are the most typical use for the `.c-figure`{: .language-css} component class.
-By using [Quantity Queries](http://alistapart.com/article/quantity-queries-for-css), images resize themselves based on the number of siblings they sit beside.
+For figures using the `.u-extend`{: .language-css} utility, the caption moves to the right at the largest breakpoint.

-{% figure caption:"Single image, with supporting caption" %}
+{% figure caption:"Single image, with supporting caption to the right" class:"u-extend" %}
 {% picture /styleguide/pattern_1.jpg alt="Image 1" %}
-{% endfigure %}

-{% figure caption:"Two images placed side-by-side, with supporting caption" %}
-{% picture supporting /styleguide/pattern_1.jpg alt="Image 1" %}
-{% picture supporting /styleguide/pattern_2.jpg alt="Image 2" %}
-{% endfigure %}

-{% figure caption:"Three images placed side-by-side, with supporting caption" %}
-{% picture thumbnail /styleguide/pattern_1.jpg alt="Image 1" %}
-{% picture thumbnail /styleguide/pattern_2.jpg alt="Image 2" %}
-{% picture thumbnail /styleguide/pattern_3.jpg alt="Image 3" %}
-{% endfigure %}

-{% figure caption:"Four images placed side-by-side, with supporting caption" %}
-{% picture thumbnail /styleguide/pattern_1.jpg alt="Image 1" %}
-{% picture thumbnail /styleguide/pattern_2.jpg alt="Image 2" %}
-{% picture thumbnail /styleguide/pattern_3.jpg alt="Image 3" %}
-{% picture thumbnail /styleguide/pattern_4.jpg alt="Image 4" %}
-{% endfigure %}

-{% figure caption:"Five images placed side-by-side, with supporting caption" %}
-{% picture thumbnail /styleguide/pattern_1.jpg alt="Image 1" %}
-{% picture thumbnail /styleguide/pattern_2.jpg alt="Image 2" %}
-{% picture thumbnail /styleguide/pattern_3.jpg alt="Image 3" %}
-{% picture thumbnail /styleguide/pattern_4.jpg alt="Image 4" %}
-{% picture thumbnail /styleguide/pattern_5.jpg alt="Image 5" %}
 {% endfigure %}

 ## Text-level Semantics